World's Most Productive Companies 2025 by Industry

 Industry Details

 Categories in the Food and Beverage industry were based on product type, with a split between alcoholic and non-alcoholic beverages, agricultural products, and a range of packaged foods, including snacks, dairy products, and confectionery.
 Several of the packaged food companies had different levels of vertical integration, which was accounted for, in addition to product type mixes: Agricultural commodities and products, beverages, ingredients and flavors, and packaged (cereal, confectionery, dairy, etc.).
-Sixty-two companies are included in the Food and Beverage Index.
+Fifty-three companies are included in the Food and Beverage Index.

 Food & Beverage Peer Groups